Asset registered: 1999 (25 years old)

 Consider the point of view of the owner.

 Imagine a stranger knocking on your front door and offering you a few thousand dollars for your lovely home.
 Then when you say “no, thank you”, they immediately start name calling or threatening you.
-Even if it was for a few hundred thousand dollars, if it’s a no – it’s a no. But this is the internet, therefore people feel empowered to get weird.
-Now imagine this happening a few times a week, because we are talking about a highly desirable global facing digital asset.
+But this is the internet, therefore people feel empowered to get weird.
+Now imagine this happening multiple times a month, because we are talking about a highly desirable global facing digital asset.
 Especially, one that is pronounceable, mindshare sticky, easy to spell, and can be used as a brand for nearly any industry.
 From one vantage point, this is a great problem to have.
 From another, it’s a complete and total headache.

 This is a long-winded way of saying: